YTG1234/fabricversions/README.md

 A simple command-line tool that can fetch the latest FabricMC versions for any given Minecraft version (as long as it exists and is supported by Fabric Meta).

 ## Download?!
-Compiled binaries are not available quite yet~~, however the build process is very straightforward.~~
+Compiled binaries are not available quite yet, ~~however the build process is very straightforward.~~

 - Download and install the latest [Swift toolchain](https://swift.org/download) (Arch users: Use [swift-bin](https://aur.archlinux.org/packages/swift-bin)<sup>AUR</sup>.
 Ubuntu and RHEL based users: Download from the official site).
 - Run the following commands